Barcelona

 Barri Gòtic / BornMedieval, intimateCharacter boutique hotelsLocal vibe, restaurantsYou have lots of luggage

-WaterfrontBeachy, modernResorts, spasBeach, sports, familiesYou want to walk everywhere
+WaterfrontBeachy, modernResorts, spasBeach, sport, familiesYou want to walk everywhere

-Residential / HeightsCalm, greenVillas, town housesDisconnect, gastronomyYou want buzz
+Residential / HeightsCalm, greenVillas, town housesDisconnect, gastronomyYou want the buzz

-Barcelona lines up 26 Michelin stars across a dozen or so establishments.
-Some palaces integrate these tables, others bet on local chefs without distinction.
-What changes the game: proximity.
+Barcelona lines up 26 Michelin stars across a dozen or so venues.
+Some palaces house these tables, others bet on local chefs without fanfare.
+What changes everything: proximity.
 Here, we can sleep in a palace without a starred table and dine five minutes' walk away in a three-star.

-ABaC H&R Barcelona Monument inverts the logic: it is first a three-star Michelin (chef Jordi Cruz), then a hotel.
-The fifteen rooms serve as an extension to the table, not vice versa.
+ABaC H&R Barcelona Monument flips the logic: it is first a three-star Michelin (chef Jordi Cruz), then a hotel.
+The fifteen rooms extend the table, not vice versa.
 We stay here for the 18-dish tasting menu, food-wine pairings, technical Catalan cooking.
-The rest (spa, pool, service) matches the level, but the hotel exists only through the table.
+The rest (spa, pool, service) matches the level, but the hotel exists through the table.

-Mandarin Oriental Barcelona houses Moments, two Michelin stars helmed by Carme Ruscalleda and her son Raül Balam.
-Contemporary Catalan cuisine, seasonal produce, cellar of 500 references.
-The restaurant operates independently of the hotel (outside clientele, separate reservations), but palace guests get priority access and a breakfast menu by the same brigade.
+Mandarin Oriental Barcelona houses Moments, two Michelin stars run by Carme Ruscalleda and son Raül Balam.
+Contemporary Catalan cuisine, seasonal produce, 500-reference cellar.
+The restaurant runs independently of the hotel (outside clientele, separate bookings), but palace guests get priority access and a breakfast menu by the same brigade.

-El Palace Barcelona offers Amar, one Michelin star, with a Passeig de Gràcia view.
+El Palace Barcelona offers Amar, one Michelin star, overlooking Passeig de Gràcia.
 Chef Rafa Zafra, Mediterranean cuisine, Boqueria produce.
-Less technical than ABaC, less intimate than Moments, but a solid table that justifies dining in rather than going out.
+Less technical than ABaC, less intimate than Moments, but a solid table that justifies dining in rather than venturing out.

 Starred tables to know outside hotels:

-• Lasarte (three stars, chef Paolo Casagrande): technical cuisine, impressive cellar, 300€ bill per person.
+• Lasarte (three stars, chef Paolo Casagrande): technical cuisine, impressive cellar, 300€ per person bill.
 Book three months ahead.

 • Cinc Sentits (one star): contemporary Catalan cuisine, 125€ tasting menu, intimate vibe.
 Book one month ahead.